afeld/python-public-policy/syllabus.md

-# PADM-GP 4506 - Python Coding for Public Policy - Fall 2019
+# PADM-GP 4506 - Python Coding for Public Policy - Spring 2020

 ## Instructor Information

-- Hannah Kates
+- Aidan Feldman
-- Email: hbk254@nyu.edu
+- Email: alf9@nyu.edu
 - Office Hours: By appointment

-## Course Information:
+## Course Information

-- Class Meeting Times: Thurs, 10/ 24 - 12/ 12 6:45 - 8:25pm
+- Class Meeting Times: Thurs, 4/2-5/15 6:45-8:25pm
-- Class Location: 194 Mercer Street, Room 305
+- Class Location: Online (Zoom)

 ## Course Prerequisites

-- Statistics (CORE-GP 1011) or prior knowledge of statistics or programming
+- [Statistical Methods (CORE-GP 1011)](https://wagner.nyu.edu/education/courses/statistical-methods) or prior knowledge of statistics or programming

 ## Course Description

-This 7-week mini course exposes the students to the application and use of Python for data analytics in setting public policy.
+This 7-week mini course exposes the students to the application and use of Python for data analytics in public policy setting.
 The course teaches introductory technical programming skills that allow students to learn Python and apply code on pertinent public policy data.
-The majority of the class content will utilize the New York City 311 Service Requests dataset.
-It’s a rich dataset that can be explored from many angles relevant to real-world public policy and program management responsibilities.
+The majority of the class content will utilize the [New York City 311 Service Requests](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) dataset.
+It's a rich dataset that can be explored from many angles relevant to real-world public policy and program management responsibilities.

 The class period will be split into two parts in order to maximize hands-on learning time: